microsoft/snmalloc/docs/security/VariableSizedChunks.md

 This illustrates how a 32KiB slab, a 64KiB slab, and a 16KiB slab would be represented.
 The first (yellow) has two contiguous entries in the chunk map, and the second (blue) has four contiguous entries in the chunk map, and the final (green) has a single entry in the chunk map.

-This representation means we can find the meta-data for any allocation in a handful of instructions, and we do not need any branching on the particular size of the slab.
+This representation means we can find the meta-data for any slab in a handful of instructions.
+(Unlike the original design, this does not need any branching on the particular size of the slab.)

 ```C++
   SlabMetadata* get_slab_metadata(address_t addr)